List of The Brittas Empire characters: Colin Weatherby

-Colin Weatherby is deputy manager wet and caretaker of the centre.
+Colin Weatherby is the Deputy Manager Wet and caretaker of the Centre.

 Colin is a gentle, loyal and friendly character who is popular with all of his colleagues.
-However, he is also forgetful, disorganized, almost always late for staff meetings, highly incompetent and appears constantly dishevelled and filthy.
+However, he is also forgetful, disorganised, almost always late for staff meetings, highly incompetent and appears constantly disheveled and filthy.
 However, he is a skilled carpenter and engineer, and also has an impressive knowledge of biology, woodwork, construction, science, midwifery, plants, natural foods and healthy lifestyles.
-Despite this, he often suffers from unpleasant medical symptoms, often has cuts, bruises and boils, and suffers seborrhea.
+Despite this, he often suffers from unpleasant medical symptoms such as cuts, bruises, boils, and seborrhea.
 One of his hands is also septic and infected, and seen in a bandage throughout most of the series.
-(As a result of this, whenever he shakes someone's hand, a dirty piece of bandage is left behind.)
-Colin is accident-prone and frequently late or absent, from receiving medical attention for injuries he has sustained (then giving a disgusting explanation of this, despite Brittas telling him to be quiet).
-He hails from Sunderland and, like Julie, speaks with a strong northern English accent, in contrast to everyone else at the centre.
+As a result of this, whenever he shakes someone's hand, a dirty piece of bandage is left behind.
+Colin is accident-prone and frequently late or absent due to receiving medical attention for injuries he has sustained (and giving a disgusting explanation of this, despite Brittas telling him to be quiet).
+He hails from Sunderland and, like Julie, speaks with a strong northern English accent, in contrast to everyone else at the Centre.

 Colin is the only member of staff who respects and reveres Brittas as a role model, and will not hear a word against him and will always defend him.
 However, while Brittas appreciates Colin's loyal nature, feels sympathetic towards him, admires his scientific and artistic knowledge, and is good friends with him (even going as far as to save his life by sucking spider venom out of Colin's buttocks), he is well aware throughout the series of Colin's incompetence as a manager and comes very close to firing him on several occasions.
 Brittas prefers working with the other deputies such as Laura or Gavin, rarely delegating jobs or responsibilities to Colin.
 Brittas also tries to keep Colin as hidden from the public as possible, afraid that he may present a bad image of the centre.
-Once, in series two, when Colin makes a stupid comment, Brittas acts sarcastic and rude to Colin, upsetting him, so when Gavin goes to tell Brittas that something is gone wrong, Colin - along with Tim - goes to see how upset Brittas is.
-In series six, Brittas dismisses a potion that Colin makes, outraging him.
-An example of Colin's popularity among his colleagues, is that whenever Gordon tries to sack Colin, the staff always protest.
+Once, in Series 2 when Colin makes a stupid comment, Brittas is sarcastic and rude to Colin, upsetting him, so when Gavin goes to tell Brittas that something is gone wrong, Colin — along with Tim — goes to see how upset Brittas is.
+In Series 6, Brittas dismisses a potion that Colin makes, outraging him.
+An example of Colin's popularity among his colleagues is that whenever Gordon tries to sack Colin, the staff always protest.